 In most tourist areas, when there are fewer people, the atmosphere is likely to be more quiet and calm.
 Anyone can be amazed by the charm of Chiang Mai during off-season.
 Spending your vacation in January or June are definitely two totally different experiences.

 The climate in this region is controlled by tropical monsoons.
 The weather, however, is rarely miserable in most parts of Thailand.
 All travelers should expect a number of rainy days during the rainy season.
 But that isn’t always a bad thing, because rains will cool the temperature down, and it usually rains for only one or two hours, although it’s still better to keep your itinerary flexible.
-If your itinerary isn’t too tight for each day, this will already guarantee a fine trip.
+If your itinerary isn’t too tight for each day, allowing some flexibility, that will guarantee a fine trip.